Frequently asked questions

 Will the toolbox support higher resolution datasets?

-The toolbox currently supports AVHRR (8km) and MODIS (250m) data for primary productivity analysis, and ESA LCC CCI (300m) for land cover change analysis.
+The toolbox supports AVHRR (8km) and MODIS (250m) data for primary productivity analysis, and ESA LCC CCI (300m) for land cover change analysis.

 Can the toolbox support analysis with national-level datasets?